tjvantoll/articles/kendo/angular-v-react/article.md

 That being said, I’m pretty impressed by how much the Angular team has done to reduce their bundle sizes over the years.
 As someone that remembers when Angular bundles _started_ at 300KB, seeing a number under 100KB is a great sign that features like [Angular’s differential loading](https://angular.io/guide/browser-support) are making a real difference.
 And the [upcoming Angular 9 release](https://www.telerik.com/blogs/top-new-features-of-angular-9) includes a new default renderer that promises to reduce Angular bundle sizes even more.

-For now, React still gets the edge for allowing you to build smaller apps, but it’ll interesting to watch how much of a gap React will maintain moving forward.
+For now, React still gets the edge for allowing you to build smaller apps, but it’ll be interesting to watch how much of a gap React will maintain moving forward.

 <h2 id="finding-8">8) I’m concerned with how React apps will scale</h2>

-To explain this finding I’ve got to give you a bit of background.
-Over the last few years I’ve worked as a developer advocate on the [NativeScript](https://www.nativescript.org/) project, which is a project that allows you to build iOS and Android apps using frameworks like Angular.
+To explain my thoughts on this point I have to give you a bit of background.
+Over the last few years I’ve worked as a developer advocate on [NativeScript](https://www.nativescript.org/), which is a project that allows you to build iOS and Android apps using frameworks like Angular.
 As part of my role as a developer advocate I had to run lots of apps, whether those apps were personal apps, demo apps, or customer applications.

-And as I spent more time in the role, I started to appreciate how Angular’s [extremely comprehensive set of development guidelines](https://angular.io/guide/styleguide) made it easy for me to jump into new apps and quickly find my way around.
+As I spent more time in the role, I started to appreciate how Angular’s [extremely comprehensive set of development guidelines](https://angular.io/guide/styleguide) made it easy for me to jump into unfamiliar apps and quickly find my way around.

 In contrast, when I jump into a random React app I immediately have to ask myself a number of questions.
 Did this app’s developers use Create React App?
 What are they doing for CSS?
 Did they use Redux?
 How about hooks?
 What do these naming conventions mean?

 To be fair, it’s not necessarily a bad thing that React gives you more choices and freedom.
 Heck, I’ve complimented React on that flexibility repeatedly in this article.
 I do, however, think developers starting new React apps, especially large React apps, should strive to follow established community conventions as much as possible, such as [Airbnb’s React/JSX style guide](https://github.com/airbnb/javascript/tree/master/react).

 It’s also worth establishing conventions within your own organization so your React apps stay as consistent as possible.
-The time you save getting people up to speed really does matter as developers move on and off your team, and as you cycle between developing multiple applications.
+Any onboarding optimizations you make really do matter, as developers will inevitably move on and off your team.

 <h2 id="finding-9">9) It really doesn’t matter which framework you use</h2>

-If you came to this article looking for me to strongly recommend one framework over another, well then I have some bad news for you.
-Despite the differences between Angular and React, my single biggest finding is that, at the end of the day, the two frameworks are remarkably similar.
+If you came to this article looking for me to strongly recommend one framework over another, well then I have some bad news for you: despite the differences between Angular and React, my single biggest finding is that, at the end of the day, the two frameworks are remarkably similar.

-React and Angular both do data binding; they both have a rich templating syntax; they both handle events; they both have routers; and they both let you use modern JavaScript features.
+React and Angular both do data binding, they both have a rich templating syntax, they both handle events, they both have routers, and they both let you use modern JavaScript features.

-And while the two frameworks take different approaches at times, overall I found the codebases to be surprisingly alike.
-To give you an example, here’s a chunk of code to build a list item with Angular (top) and React (bottom).
+And while the two frameworks take different approaches at times, overall I found my two codebases to be surprisingly alike.
+To give you an example, below are two chunks of code that build a list item with Angular (top) and React (bottom).

 ![](angular-list-item.png)
 ![](react-list-item.png)

 Pretty similar, huh?

-Despite the similarities, I do think there are some differences between the two that do matter.
+That being said, despite the similarities, I do think there are some differences between the two frameworks that matter.
 In general, I find that React gives you more flexibility in how you choose to build your apps, and Angular gives you more structure.
-That structure can be advantageous when working on large apps on a large team, but you can replicate a similar structure in React by adhering to well-established style guides.
+That structure can be advantageous when working on large apps or on a large team, but you can replicate a similar structure in React by adhering to well-established style guides.

 Neither approach is wrong, and which framework you should choose comes down to personal preference, as well as the needs of your team or organization.
 When in doubt, build a small app with both to see which framework best meets your needs.
 That’s what I did 🙂